- Health services provided

 Our aim is to discharge you home as soon as you are well enough to leave hospital.
 We will start planning for your discharge either at the pre-admission clinic or soon after you are admitted to hospital.
 You may need to arrange for family or friends to help you with things such as transport, cleaning, meal preparation or shopping during your recovery period.
 If you need wound care or other technical help, we will explain what is available for you and can help arrange services.

 Your hospital health care team will tell you what you can and cannot do when you go home (e.g. bathing, exercise, diet).
 If you are unsure or have any questions, do not hesitate to ask about this well before you leave.
 If you have any problems after you leave the hospital, you should contact your GP.
 You can also contact the hospital, or come to the emergency department.

 You may need to arrange private transport home.
 Staff can help you arrange private transport.
 Ambulance transport will be arranged for you only if your treating team thinks it is necessary.
 On the day of discharge, if you have to wait, the front foyer of the hospital in the seating provided.

-Before leaving the hospital, check that you have the following:
+Before leaving the hospital, please check that you have the following:

-Your medicines and they've been explained to you
+- your medicines and that they have been explained to you

-And if needed you know when your next appointment is
+- if needed, you know when your next appointment is

-Walking aids (which are available on loan from hospital on payment of a deposit)
+- walking aids if needed, which are available on loan from hospital on payment of a deposit.